graycoreio/daffodil/docs/guides/introduction/about.md

 # About Daffodil

 Daffodil is a client-side framework for building ecommerce stores.
-It presents a standard set of interfaces with which the frontend application can interact while offering a selection of drivers that communicate with the platform of choice.
+It presents a standard set of interfaces with which the frontend application can interact along with a selection of drivers that communicate with the platform of choice.

 ## Objectives
 Daffodil aims to: